 You probably noticed from your Insta that a new account has been teasing pole dancers about an upcoming London competition.
 That’s right: there’s a new pole dance competition on the block, and it’s going to be bloody sexy.
-This post will reveal who the organisers of the new Eden Pole Competition are – and they exclusively spill the tea on what to expect from their new comp so you better read on.
+This post will tell you all about the new Eden Pole Competition – and here, the founders will exclusively spill the tea on what to expect from their new comp.

 What’s Eden Pole Competition?